Welcome to the Archives of New London, New Hampshire.

 SHELVING PROJECT / 2022–23

-In order to provide more space and security for our growing collection, the Town Archives embarked on a 2-year project to upgrade its storage from fixed open shelving to compact mobile shelving.
-This project will expand our capacity by 70% within the same footprint.
+In order to provide more space and security for our growing collection, the Town Archives has embarked on a 2-year project to upgrade its storage from fixed open shelving to compact mobile shelving.
+This project will expand our storage capacity by 70% within the same footprint and is expected to be completed by December 2023.

 Depending on community risk and room occupancy, we may request that visitors wear masks (properly fitted) in the Reading Room for the protection of our volunteer staff and other visitors.
 Thanks for your understanding and cooperation.